NWU-NISL-Fuzzing/COMFUZZ/README.md

 python3 main.py --enrich_limit_num=10 --loop_times=5 --clean_project
 ```

-The parameter `enrich_limit_num` controls ..., `loop_times` controls the iterative number during testing, `clean_project` means...
+The parameter `enrich_limit_num` controls expand the initial data set， `loop_times` controls the iterative number during testing, `clean_project` means cleaing the data in the database.
 We also provide many configurable parameters for customized execution.
 You can use `python3 main.py --help` to see what these parameters mean.

 ##### 1.2 Testing JVM Compilers